Multiparty Quantum Mutual Information: An alternative definition

-Fig. \ref{venn4scan}(a) does not represent the true Venn diagram of four variables as pairwise interacting regions ``\(ad\)" and ``\(bc\)" are missing.
-The correct four-variable Venn diagram is represented in Fig. \ref{venn4scan}(b).
-The total four-party QMI is then defined as
+{\it Four-party QMI}: Fig. \ref{venn234scan}(c) does not represent the true Venn diagram of four variables as pairwise interacting regions \(ad\) and \(bc\) are missing.
+The correct four-variable Venn diagram is represented in Fig. \ref{venn234scan}(d).
+The total four-party QMI is then defined as $I(A:B:C:D):=[A\cup B\cup C\cup D-(a+b+c+d)]$ which, again, after some simple algebra, can be expressed as \cite{note1}